-Cammy Davis is a mixed-media artist whose work has been featured at fine art galleries throughout the Northwest, and has been published in books—Ashland, Oregon and Ashland, Oregon Day Trips—and periodicals—EATT Magazine, Luxe Beat Magazine and Southern Oregon Magazine.
+Cammy Davis is an Abstract Expressionist artist whose work has been featured at fine art galleries throughout the Northwest, and has been published in books—Ashland, Oregon and Ashland, Oregon Day Trips—and periodicals—EATT Magazine, Luxe Beat Magazine and Southern Oregon Magazine.
 Cammy is also an active member of the arts community of Southern Oregon and is a founding member of the Arts Alliance of Southern Oregon.

 Cammy’s work is influenced by her roots in the outdoors, growing up in an Airstream near a river surrounded by the woods.
 As a child, Cammy spent her time making sword fern teepees, and treehouses from material of the land.
 The lifestyle was simple and creative: if Cammy wanted something, she found a way to make it.

 This translated to her art in later years, both in her contrasting use of natural and industrial materials, and her characteristic independence.
 Cammy constructs her work from scratch.
 She combines the hands of an artist who builds her own panels, and creates her own textures, with the mind of one who conducts her own research, attempts her own experiments, and takes her own risks.
 To Cammy, the creative process is based on a willingness to experiment and always be learning.

 Her paintings have inspired CammyArt jewelry, a line of jewelry made with images of her bright, abstract, fine art paintings.
 CammyArt products are available at museums and galleries throughout Oregon, Washington and California.